codegram/decidim-impd/README.md

-# decidim-impd
+# impd

 Free Open-Source participatory democracy, citizen participation and open government for cities and organizations

-This is the open-source repository for IMPD, based on [Decidim](https://github.com/decidim/decidim).
+This is the open-source repository for impd, based on [Decidim](https://github.com/decidim/decidim).

 ## Setting up the application